AgnelSelvan/opengl_book/readMe.md

-### This is an example of a rendering cube using Index Buffer object strategy
+### This is an example of a View projection and movement matrices